Click the sections below to read about highlights from Spring 2026!

 Ulises Rancaño/Kino Bay Center

-only to Prescott students, but also to visiting groups and independent researchers.
+During Community Lunch on Wednesday, May 6, we spoke directly with members of the Prescott College community about what makes this place and the work we do here so special, inviting people to participate in opportunities available noto nly to Prescott students, but also to visiting groups and independent researchers.
 Conversations took place over free bowls of soup generously provided by Prescott College staff, including a special batch of authentic Sonoran pozole prepared by our very own Vicky Yañez.

 Although the presentation itself lasted only a few hours, our presence was felt throughout the week as staff members attended graduation festivities and helped inaugurate a translated version of the photography exhibition Naturaleza y Territorio.